sidthekidgowda/OpenWhyd/README.md

 The app utilizes an in-memory cache to store network requests made for each music genre.

 Another capability is the app has built in pagination that allows you to load more music titles as you scroll to the end of the list.
+A network call is made again and the result of new call is concatenated with the old call and stored in the cache.

 If the specific track has a youtube url, that url will be loaded and played via Youtube Player.